Image via Flickr by CollegeDegrees360

 In many fields, a good GRE score is essential for gaining admission to the graduate school you want to attend.
 As such, many people applying for master’s degrees, doctorates, or other programs take this test.

 Even if the school doesn’t require it, taking a GRE General or Subject Test can help you stand out from other applicants.
 A great score could also help you qualify for a scholarship or overcome a low or average GPA.
 It proves to admissions officers that you’ve worked hard and learned facts and analytical skills in college.
 If you don’t get the score you want, you can study more and then retake the test.

 Different schools and programs have varying standards when it comes to the GRE.
 For example, a journalism school could look for high Verbal and Analytical Writing scores and ignore low Quantitative scores.
-High English Literature scores can increase applicants’ chances in disciplines that involve a lot of writing, as well.
+Strong scores across subject areas demonstrate that you are a well-rounded applicant capable of effective communication with robust analytical skills.
 Along with graduate schools, law schools and business schools often accept the GRE.